Augustab/microsoft_fabric_mcp/README.md

 If you're using Cursor and want to enable faster interactions, you can enable YOLO mode in the settings.
 With YOLO mode enabled, the AI assistant will execute MCP tools without asking for permission each time.

 > **Note**: YOLO mode is convenient but should be used with caution, as it grants the AI assistant more autonomous access to your data sources.

+## What is Model Context Protocol (MCP)?

+The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to Large Language Models (LLMs).
+Think of MCP like a standardized connection port for AI applications - it provides a standardized way to connect AI models to different data sources and tools.

+### How MCP Works

+MCP follows a client-server architecture:

+- **MCP Hosts**: Programs like Cursor IDE, Windsurf, Claude CLI, or other AI tools that want to access data through MCP
+- **MCP Clients**: Protocol clients that maintain connections with servers
+- **MCP Servers**: Lightweight programs (like this Microsoft Fabric MCP) that expose specific capabilities through the standardized protocol
+- **Data Sources**: Your Fabric resources, databases, and other services that MCP servers can securely access

+This architecture allows LLMs to interact with your data and tools in a standardized way, making it possible to:

+1. Connect to pre-built integrations that your LLM can directly use
+2. Maintain flexibility to switch between LLM providers
+3. Keep your data secure within your infrastructure

+For this project, we recommend using Cursor as your IDE for the best experience, though Windsurf and Claude CLI are also compatible options.

 ## Contributing